Cholesterol is a type of body fat, or lipid. A person’s serum cholesterol level represents the amount of total cholesterol in their blood.

 - limiting the consumption of oils high in trans fats

-- reducing or avoiding alcohol consumption
+- reducing alcohol consumption, if applicable

 - exercising regularly

 - addressing related medical conditions, including diabetes and high blood pressure

 Keeping a food diary can help a person identify room for improvement and develop healthier habits.

 The following activities can boost a person’s levels of HDL cholesterol:

 - using oils with fewer trans fats, such as those from olives, sunflowers, canola, and corn

 - eating more whole fruits and vegetables

 - eating more whole grains and cereals